-The CCGs buy services from organisations that deliver care to patients - often referred to as "providers".
+The CCGs (soon to become the ICBs) buy services from organisations that deliver care to patients - often referred to as "providers".
 These are generally either acute services (main hospital services) or community services such as community nursing, children and young people's services and community hospitals.
 They work with a range of partners including other NHS organisations, the local authorities, patient and service user groups and the voluntary sector.

-We provide community services across the county, as well as neighbouring areas such as our School Nursing Service in Dudley, and work closely with the other providers (The Shrewsbury and Telford Hospital NHS Trust, The Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust and Midland Partnership NHS Foundation Trust) and many other organisations to care for the population of Shropshire.
+We provide community services across the county, and work closely with the other providers (The Shrewsbury and Telford Hospital NHS Trust, The Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust and Midland Partnership NHS Foundation Trust) and many other organisations to care for the population of Shropshire.

 While our services are varied, many of them deliver care and treatment for children and adults, including frail elderly people, who live with long-term illnesses or disabilities and want to maintain as normal a life as possible at home.
 We are committed to helping them maintain independence and a good quality of life.
 Services such as our community respiratory team, specialist diabetes nursing service, continence service, and community paediatric nurses are just some of the teams who deliver that.
 We also provide palliative care to help people achieve the best quality of life towards the end of their life.